 Christopher Docksey, Honorary Director General of the European data protection Supervisor (EDPS)

 He has been responsible for the coordination and implementation of policies and activities since 2010.
 He is a member of the English Bar and a law graduate of the Universities of Cambridge and Virginia.
 He has taught law at the Universities of Exeter and Washington and at the Marshall-Wythe School of Law.
 He was the Legal Adviser on data protection to the European Commission from 2001 to 2010.
 During this period he represented the Commission in the data protection cases before the European Court of Justice and advised on draft legislation and international negotiations on matters such as Safe Harbor, PNR and TFTP.
 Most recently he represented the EDPS in the Schrems proceedings before the Court.

-Philippe Renaudière has been since May 2006 the Data Protection Officer of the European Commission.
+Philippe Renaudière is the former Data Protection Officer of the European Commission.
 The previous positions of Mr Renaudière in the Commission were successively held with DG Justice Liberty Security where he was Head of the Data Protection Unit from 2005 to 2006, DG MARKT, where he was Head of the International Relations Unit from 1996 to 2001 and Head of the International Relations from 2001 to 2005, member of the cabinet of Commissioner K Van Miert from 1992 to 1996 in the fields of transport and competition and DG Environment, in the subjects of legal affairs from 1987to1990 and global environment issues from 1990 to 1992.

 Leena Kuusniemi, Legal Advisor at Leegal Oy and Former Senior Legal Counsel, Rovio Entertainment